sclevine/ztgrep/README.md

 Nested ZIP files must be read into memory to be searched.
 By default, ZIP files larger 10 MB are not searched.
-The `-z` option may be used to specify this size limit.
+The `-z` option may be used to adjust the size limit.

 ```
 Usage: